jelkewcharoen/WhereIsIt/README.md

 <li><strike>Add Item button in the Add Item Page does not add to the Selection Menu in Homepage</strike>  needs the "other" option</li>
 <li>In dark mode, the outline for the description and floor is very hard to see</li>
   Add Item page needs to have 2 options: select a building or use current location
+<li>When you go to search, there is no way to close the keypad.
+So users are stuck at the homepage</li>
 </ul>

 ### Useful Links